3 murdered Mexican film students caught in gang turf battle - Philly

-MEXICO CITY (AP) - Three vanished film students whose case had become emblematic of Mexico's 30,000 missing people were killed after being caught unaware in the midst of a drug gang turf battle.
+MEXICO CITY (AP) - Three vanished film students whose case had become emblematic of Mexico's 30,000 missing people were killed after being caught unaware in the midst of a drug gang turf battle, officials say.

 Prosecutors in the western state of Jalisco said late Monday the three were abducted by the Jalisco New Generation Cartel because they were filming a school project at a house used by the rival Nueva Plaza gang.
 The students were using the residence on the outskirts of the city of Guadalajara because it belonged to one of their aunts.